take0a/docs.getdbt.com/website/docs.ja/guides/refactoring-legacy-sql.md

 **Cons**:
 - More pressure to get it right the first time, especially if you've referenced this model from any BI tool or downstream process.
 - Harder to audit, since you've overwritten your audit comparison model.
-- Requires navigating through Git commits to see what code you've changed throughout.
+- Requires navigating through <Constant name="git" /> commits to see what code you've changed throughout.

 #### Alongside refactoring